algorand/mule/docs/getting_started.md

 ## Tasks

 A task is an individual unit of automation.
 You can make a task for any activity you would like to automate.
-For a list of currently available tasks, see our [task documentation](tasks/README.md)
+For a list of currently available tasks, see our [task documentation](tasks/README.md).

 ## Jobs

 A job is a series of executable tasks, and a task itself for that matter.
-When you provide a job with a list of tasks, the job handles evaluating the chain of dependencies of the tasks you would like to execute and guarantees that all tasks and it's dependencies are executed once in the order that they are needed.
+When you provide a job with a list of tasks, the job handles evaluating the chain of dependencies of the tasks you would like to execute and guarantees that all tasks and its dependencies are executed once in the order that they are needed.

 # How to use Mule